webb-tools/tnt-core/README.md

 #### TenderToken

-`Tenderizer` inherits the `TToken` contract, which is a rebasing ERC20 token.
+`Tenderizer` inherits the `TGToken` contract, which is a rebasing ERC20 token.
 Its supply always equals the amount staked in the underlying protocol for a validator and its delegators.
 Rebasing changes the total supply depending on whether the validator earned rewards or got slashed.